tquintero/hickscte.github.io/_posts/2014-08-20-welcome-to-class-cte-intro.md

 You'll learn a lot about me throughout the term.
 But here's a quick look at some things that are important to me.

+### Seating Chart

+I know we don't like seating charts.
+But we have one so I can learn your names better.
+We'll set it up during class.

+### Logging In

+Your login will be the same for the following services:

+* Active Directory (school computers)
+* Skyward
+* Google

+Your username is your Skyward username.
+It has the following format:

+* First five letters of your last name
+* First three letters of your first name
+* Three digits, usually 000

+If your name were Jack Johnson, your username would be: johnsjac000 (or potentially johnsjac001, 002, 003, or higher).

+If you don't know your Skyward ID, ask me and I can look it up.

+### Google Accounts

+We will use your school Google account almost every day of class.
+We will use it for Gmail, Classroom, Drive, and storage.

+Log in using your newly reset password.

+### Daily Schedule

+Every day we will follow a similar schedule.
+Here it is:

+* Log in to your computer
+* Load HicksCTE.com
+* Complete the Career Summary
+* Class discussion
+* Activity
+* Exit Survey

 ### Grading Procedures

 All grades are based on a 3 point scale.